dcbaker/cython/docs/src/userguide/language_basics.rst

 Types
 -----

-Cython uses the normal C syntax for C types, including pointers.
+Cython0 uses the normal C syntax for C types, including pointers.
 It provides all the standard C types, namely ``char``, ``short``, ``int``, ``long``, ``long long`` as well as their ``unsigned`` versions, e.g. ``unsigned int``.
 The special ``bint`` type is used for C boolean values (``int`` with 0/non-0